freeverseio/laos-btc/funding/BRC721-proposal_16.md

 All deliverables will continue to be **fully open-source**.

+This proposal does not fund LAOS chain development.
+LAOS is already live and funded independently.
+Treasury funds only the BRC-721 integration, indexer, SDK, and Polkadot-facing tooling.

 **Current Status**

 The technical implementation of BRC-721 has been started by the LAOS team and is currently at 70% completion.